CPK Insurance

 Our Recommendation for Connecticut

 For Connecticut buyers, the smartest first move is to build the policy around how the vehicle is actually used, not around a generic business label.
 If you have one company car in Hartford or a small delivery van in New Haven, confirm the state minimums, then decide whether higher limits are needed based on your routes, mileage, and driver experience.
 If employees use their own cars or rentals for work, ask about hired auto and non-owned auto coverage before you bind the policy.
-In this state, weather exposure, commuter traffic, and a $15,866 average claim cost make collision and comprehensive worth reviewing carefully, especially for vehicles parked near the coast or used year-round.
+In this state, weather exposure, commuter traffic, and claim severity make collision and comprehensive worth reviewing carefully, especially for vehicles parked near the coast or used year-round.
 Compare at least a few carriers from Connecticut’s active market, and make sure the quote includes the endorsements your business actually needs.

 FAQ